 Hundreds of families are waiting years for an autism diagnosis for their child, leaving youngsters totally unsupported at school, says Priory expert

-Children in parts of Wales are currently waiting an average of two years for an autism assessment despite a target of six months, according to the BBC.
+Children in parts of Wales are currently waiting an average of 2 years for an autism assessment despite a target of 6 months, according to the BBC.

-And it takes an average of 39 weeks in parts of Betsi Cadwaladr area, which covers north Wales, for a child to be seen.
+And it takes an average of 39 weeks in parts of Betsi Cadwaladr area, which covers North Wales, for a child to be seen.

 Autism experts say every local authority is facing significant diagnosis delays, which causes massive problems to families, and children left without the vital support they need in schools.